-Sophie was born in Leeds to English and French parents and began singing after initially studying the classical guitar and the ‘cello.
-She graduated from The University of Birmingham in 2011 in Music and in 2016 graduated with an MA in opera studies from the Royal Welsh College of Music & Drama in Cardiff, Wales.
-She was a 2016/17 artist at the National Opera Studio in London.
+Sophie was born in Leeds to English and French, Jewish parents and began singing after initially studying the classical guitar and the ‘cello.
+She was a recent Young Artist with the National Opera Studio.

-Principal roles have included Romilda (Xerse - Cavalli), Ottavia (L'incoronazione di Poppea), Susanna (Le Nozze di Figaro), Clorinda (Cenerentola), Vixen Sharp-ears (The Cunning Little Vixen), Adina (L’Elisir d’amore), Eurydice (Orpheus in the Underworld), Angelica (The Poisoned Kiss – Vaughan Williams), Mary Lincoln (Appomattox – Philip Glass).
+Other principal roles have included Romilda (Xerse - Cavalli), Susanna and Countess (Le Nozze di Figaro), Clorinda (Cenerentola), Vixen Sharp-ears (The Cunning Little Vixen), Adina (L’Elisir d’amore).

-Sophie made her first foray into directing in 2014 staging her production of Britten’s The Turn of the Screw in the Dora Stoutzker Hall at the RWCMD.
+Sophie made her first concerted foray into directing in 2014 staging her production of Britten’s The Turn of the Screw in the Dora Stoutzker Hall at the RWCMD.
 She continues to collaborate with the Baroque collective Ensemble OrQuesta in both performing and directing roles.
 In 2021 she will assist on productions of Handel’s Teseo and Cavalli’s L’Egisto.

 Sophie Levi as Romilda sings with an assured baroque gloss and portrays her conflicting emotions with real depth.